cravies/nzbird_detector/README.md

 ```bash
 git clone https://github.com/Cartucho/OpenLabeling
 ```
-- Move the files from /label/ into the OpenLabeling repo /OpenLabeling/main
+- Now move the files from /label/ into the OpenLabeling repo /OpenLabeling/main
-- Now get the csv of birds you want to scrape and download from the macaulay library.
+- Get the csv of birds you want to scrape and download from the <a href="https://www.macaulaylibrary.org">Macaulay library.</a>
-- I already have some in the repository.
+- There are already some example csvs in the repository if you want to know what they look like.
-- You have to make an account to download big csv.
+- You have to make an account to download big csvs with hundreds of birds, which YOLO needs to work.
-- Edit the download_birds.py to include these csv.
+- Edit the download_birds.py to include these csvs.
 - Now to download those bird images run
 ```bash
 make all